 Substantially all of the Company's efforts are devoted to advancing the development of the Woodstock Project.

-On October 2, 2023, the Company issued \$5,000,000 principal amount of senior secured convertible debenture, the net proceeds of which have been used for working capital purposes and to advance the Woodstock Project.
+On October 2, 2023, the Company issued \$5,000,000 principal amount of senior secured convertible debenture, as described further in the "LIQUIDITY AND CAPITAL RESOURCES" section below.